sot/kadi/docs/commands_states.rst

 **Commands**

-The `Commands archive`_ is a table of every load command that has been run, or is currently approved to be run, on the spacecraft since 2002.
+The Commands archive is a table of every load command that has been run, or is currently approved to be run, on the spacecraft since 2002.
 This archive accounts for load stoppages, replans, and certain non-load commands like ACIS CTI runs or Normal Sun Mode transitions.

+As of this release there are two versions of the commands archive:

+- `Commands archive v1`_ (flight): this is the current default version and relies on iFOT load segments and the Chandra.cmd_states timelines database to maintain the commands database.
+- `Commands archive v2`_ (experimental): this relies on the Chandra Command Events sheet and OCCweb FOT mission planning approved load products to maintain the commands database.
+V2 is planned to be promoted to the default and the legacy will be deprecated and then retired.

 **States and continuity**